An Erev Shabbat Conversation With Former Ambassador Michael McFaul

 Following the Erev Shabbat service, there will be a dinner prepared by the Poltava/Odesa Committee.
 Come together as a community supporting our friends in Ukraine while supporting each other during these challenging times.
 Proceeds from the dinner will support our sister congregations in Ukraine.
 Register for the dinner by Tuesday, October 29.

-*These programs will be live video streamed.
+*This service will be live video streamed.
 By entering the Sanctuary you give Beth Am permission to record you.

 Share Print Save To My Calendar |